Empower Your Children With These 101 Expert-Approved Affirmations

 When we think about visualizing and manifesting what we desire, one of the most simple and powerful tools at our disposal is the almighty affirmation.
 Repeating quick, positive statements to ourselves can go a long way for boosting overall feelings of positivity.
 When it comes to children, the same rules apply.

-Here's how and why to introduce affirmations to your children, and 33 positive mantras to have them try.
+Here's how and why to introduce affirmations to your children, along with 101 powerful ones to have them try first.

 What are affirmations?

-If you're unfamiliar, saying affirmations is a positive thinking tool wherein you repeat positive declarations about yourself or your experience.
+Saying affirmations is a way to practice positive thinking.
+It usually calls for repeating positive declarations about yourself or your experience.

 The idea is to start getting yourself in a mindset where you can catch negative thoughts happening and meet them with positive ones.
-Eventually, you'll start to believe all the good things you say about yourself and embody them in real time.
+Eventually, you'll start to believe more of the good things you say about yourself and embody them in real-time.

 For children, affirmations can be just as useful as they are for adults.
-Social development and challenges in school are tough on a child, so it's important they learn how to combat negative thoughts about themselves.
+Social development and challenges in school are tough on a child, so it's important they learn how to combat negative thoughts about themselves and build resiliency.

 As licensed psychotherapist Annette Nunez, M.S., Ph.D., tells mbg, "If we can teach a child how to start thinking positively at a young age, it changes how children view their world and also helps with their inner dialogue.
 If we don't work on that from a young age, we start thinking negatively."